PrinzEugn/Beginning-Data-Viz-in-R/GDS2017_Visualization_Tutorial.md

 There are many different options for mapping, but we're going to focus on *GIStools*, which depends on several packages, including *maptools*, *rgdal*, and *sp*.

-This section is adapted from the book (An Introduction to R for Spatial Analysis and Mapping)\[<https://www.amazon.com/Introduction-Spatial-Analysis-Mapping/dp/1446272958>\].
+This section is largely based on sections from the book [An Introduction to R for Spatial Analysis and Mapping](https://www.amazon.com/Introduction-Spatial-Analysis-Mapping/dp/1446272958), by Chris Brundson and Lex Comber.
+Chris Brundson is one of the authors of the GIStools package.

 ``` r
 rm(list= ls()) # Clear environment